merucode/merucode.github.io/docs/menu8-project/menu8-sub1-web/menu8-sub1-sub2-npl.md

     1. Get data and fill into dataframe
     2. Extract noun and Frequencies per day
-    3. NPL data save to CloudSQL
+    3. NPL Preprocessing data save to CloudSQL

 <br>